awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 For more information, see [CSI Snapshotter](https://github.com/kubernetes-csi/external-snapshotter) on GitHub\.

 **Note**
-The Amazon EBS CSI driver version 1\.12 or higher has support for Windows Server 2022, but it hasn't been released as an add\-on\.
+The Amazon EBS CSI driver version 1\.12 or higher has support for Windows Server 2022 and it has been released as an Amazon EKS Managed add\-on\.
 To enable support, you can install the driver using Helm\.
 Refer to the [`aws-ebs-csi-driver` Windows `README.md`](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes/windows) on GitHub\.

 ## Adding the Amazon EBS CSI add\-on<a name="adding-ebs-csi-eks-add-on"></a>